BorisSchwartz/Opioid/README.md

 Long-term opioid use in survivors of childhood cancer: Results from the French Childhood Cancer Survivor Study

 Free space required on your computer : 30 Go.
 Note: Some warnings may appear in the log, but this has no effect on the program.
-N
-ote: results appear as sas tables and/or rtf files (Word format).
+Note: results appear as sas tables and/or rtf files (Word format).
 These are crude internal working documents.
 Result tables in the article have been formatted then from these documents.
-Demo datasets have been anonymized and shorten compared to original data.
+Demo datasets have been anonymized and shortened compared to original data.
 Run time for demo: 379 seconds

 Save sankey scripts (rawtosankey.sas, sankey.sas and sankeybarchart.sas in your folder before execute program).
 Download and find information on Proc TRAJ at: https://www.andrew.cmu.edu/user/bjones/

-Global program with:
+Global program (OPIOID STUDY - BS.SAS) with:

-1.Set up (change folders and library according to your computer to execute the following program)
+1. Set up (change folders and library according to your computer to execute the following program)

-2.Frequently used macros
+2. Frequently used macros

 3. Work databases: 2 files, the first with one line per delivery, the second with one line per patient